-This practical course prepares environmental health professionals for the implementation and management of risk assessments.
+This practical course prepares occupational health and safety professionals for the implementation and management of risk assessments.
 By understanding the nature of risk and the public's perceptions, approaches are developed to effectively communicate environmental health risks and related issues to public and private sector decision makers, the media and the community.
 We also discuss ethical and legal issues related to risk communication.

 Using mobile devices in online courses

 If you are planning on accessing your online courses using a mobile device such as a tablet or a smartphone, please note that not all required course features will be accessible with these devices.
 To fully function in your online courses, you will need to have access to a computer running Windows or MacOS.

 A course refund, minus a $75 administrative fee, will only be provided within six calendar days after the course start date.
 You will need to provide notification of withdrawal by phone: 250-721-6129 or by email: firstname.lastname@example.org.